ryan-froggatt/Nano/Terraform/README.md

 - Update your access credentials in the module as described above.
 - Change Directory to the Terraform Module you wish to deploy.
 - Run the command 'terraform init'
-- Run the command 'terraformapply'
+- Run the command 'terraform apply'